boom

 To make (something) boom.

-(aviation) To subject to a sonic boom.
+(slang) To subject (someone or something) to a sonic boom.

-(obsolete) To publicly praise.
+(obsolete) To publicly praise, to rally behind.

 (slang) To rapidly adjust the evaluation of a position away from zero, indicating a likely win or loss.